andykandev/blog/README.md

-This is I have to document on my virtual flying as a hobby.
+This is what I have to document about my hobby, being a virtual pilot.